JuliaPhylo/SNaQ.jl/docs/src/man/parallelcomputation.md

 we implemented a strategy that only uses a fraction of all quartets when computing the likelihood.
 For a network with $\binom{N}{4}$ quartets, the optional `propQuartets` argument can be used to randomly sample
 $\lceil \binom{N}{4} \cdot$ `propQuartets` $\rceil$ quartets.
-Although we lose some information (and thus accuracy) when subsampling quartets, using `propQuartets` as low as `0.5` has been shown to not signifcantly decrease accuracy.
+Although we lose some information when subsampling quartets, using `propQuartets` as low as `0.5` has been shown to not signifcantly decrease accuracy.

 We can run the same analysis as the [Estimating a network](@ref) section and comapre the two networks